-If you or a loved one have been injured as a result of whiplash after being rear-ended or otherwise hurt in a car accident, contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of whiplash after being rear-ended or otherwise hurt in a car accident, contact an Indianapolis Auto Accident Attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 The free WKW auto accident app is one of those things you don’t think you will ever need—until you do.
 And when you do, you’ll…